Is Your Home Remedy Really Effective

 SIGN UP FOR THE SUBSCRIBE AND SAVE PROGRAM AND PAY ONLY $20 FOR YOUR FIRST 6.5 LB PURCHASE.

-When you purchase the most substantial bag of Powerizer Complete and sign up for the subscribe and save program, you will save $20.00 on your first order and $6.00 on your remaining purchases.
-By the way, you won't have to pay for shipping.
+When you purchase the most substantial bag of Powerizer Complete and sign up for the subscribe and save program, you will save 15% on all your orders.
+By the way take advantage of Powerizer free shipping.